Tek073/CSE412/README.md

 Luc - Card Object

-In Progress - pokemon table
+In Progress -

-Finished Work - Attack and Abilities table
+Finished Work - attack, abilities, resistence, weakness, pokemon Also a test for the pokemon has a relationship has been tested